 Duplorna-fold (BTV fold)

-All capsid proteins have a common fold consisting of three to four domains: -The N-term column runs from top to bottom and connects the other domains.
-It essentially consists of beta strands; -The helix-rich domain consists mainly of alpha-helixes, which form the five-fold pore of the capsid.
-In many ghabrivirales it contains a loop having the cap-snatching catalytic activity. -The middle domain varies in different order.
-In many ghabrivirales it supports the cap-snatching catalytic activity. - The C-term domain consists mainly of beta-strands, except in mindivirales, which are mainly alpha-helixes.
+All capsid proteins have a the same topology from N to C-terminus: -The linker region interacts with neighboring capsid protein dimer and form a belt that stabilizes the shell. -The column runs from top to bottom and connects the other domains.
+It essentially consists of beta strands; -The apical domain consists mainly of alpha-helixes, which form the five-fold pore of the capsid.
+In many ghabrivirales it contains a loop having the cap-snatching catalytic activity. -The carapace domain varies in size between Reovirales, ghabrivirales and mindivirales. - The dimerization domain consists mainly of beta-strands, except in mindivirales, which are mainly alpha-helixes.
 It is flexible and forms the three-fold axes and the two-fold axes of the icosahedral capsid.

 Origin: